S0AndS0/Perinoid_Pipes/Documentation/ReadMe_Paranoid_Pipes.md

  Warnings                             | List of known *gotchas* and features that may cause file corruption, skip at your own risk.
  Linux Asymmetric Log Encryption      | Introduction of script's authors intentions and aims at solving general problems had with encryption using pubic private keys for arbitrary lengths of data.
- TLDR (Quick start)                   | Guide for downloading this script CLO Manual and documentation         | Listing of known Command Line Options for changing script behaviour and documentation on how the script makes decisions based upon those options.
+ TLDR (Quick start)                   | Guide for downloading this script CLO Manual and documentation         | Listing of known Command Line Options for changing script behavior and documentation on how the script makes decisions based upon those options.
  Story time                           | Covers (two currently written) three usage scenarios that authors predicted for encrypting named pipe listening scripts.
  Sources of info                      | Links (external to this document) used to build script and this guide.
  Others seeking tools similar to this | Links (external to this document) used to inspire designing this script.